 Zappos owner Swinmurn began by putting up photos of shoes from local shoe stores on a website.
 Now When someone ordered the shoes online, he would come back to the store and buy it.

 Instead of first investing in infrastructure and inventory, this gave Zappos a chance to answer the question of whether their product would be accepted by the market.
 This is a very clever application of no automation technology.

-So, to summarize the whole thing, the best way to reduce your cost while developing an MVP for mobile app, is to go for a manual approach, than spending a lot of money on developing every aspect of the product.
-A lot of things can be done manually as initially you will not get a lot of paying customers.
+So, to summarize the whole thing, the best way to reduce your cost while developing an MVP for mobile app, is to go for a manual approach, then spending a lot of money on developing every aspect of the product.
+A lot of things can be done manually as initially, you will not get a lot of paying customers.